 People are now opening their minds to a whole new conversation when it comes to cannabis edibles.
 Dispensary owners are catching on and evolved into including cannabis infused foods on their menus.
 For this reason, more people are becoming more informed about it.
 However, restaurant owners are still yet to partake in these new developments, but many experts think that this breakthrough is not too far into the future.
 Even in Colorado or California, you will not find any restaurants offering their patrons full service marijuana dining.
 And the single reason is the legitimacy of it in the eyes of the federal law.
 Right now, the state law is only offering medical and recreational marijuana licenses as well as permits that only allow culinary chefs to cook, but not to serve marijuana infused foods in a public setting.
 It has to be done privately.

 If you have a cannabis license, you can prepare your cannabis edibles in your own kitchen, which is a private setting and you can invite people over and serve them your food.
 You can create cookbooks with cannabis infused foods.
 And because the stigma on cannabis edibles is on the decline, many companies are capitalizing and making extraction machines to aid in the progress.
-One such company is the Magical Butter, which is an extraction machine you can use to extract the oil from your weed.
-After extracting the oil, you would then use it in your cannabis edibles.

 Learn more about the stigma on cannabis edibles and its decline by visiting the Cannabis Training University.